DukeEnglish/mt-class/hw1.md

 affect the resulting alignments?__

 __Question 4: Choose two English words from the data that are morphological variants of each other (e.g. _house_ and _houses_).
-How similar or dissimilar are they?
 Think about how IBM Model 1 treats these words.
-How does this affect the resulting distributions?
+How does this affect the resulting learned translation distributions?
 Does this seem reasonable to you?__

 __Question 5: Observe the human alignments of the data.
 Do the English words appear to be chosen at random?
 Or, do there seem to be any underlying